-The University of Texas at Austin's Moody College of Communication is the ideal home for such a program.
-Thirty-eight percent of Texas residents are Tejanos and other Latinos, as are 51 percent of our K-12 students.
-UT-Austin has a strong commitment to providing an outstanding education to the Latino residents of Texas.
-Its Moody College likewise aims to serve the state and the nation through training and supporting the next generations of Latina and Latino media producers, journalists, and advertisers and of scholars studying Latinos and U.S. media culture.
-Its RTF Department is one of a handful offering MA and Ph.D programs with a concentration in Latino media studies; it also has graduated more Latina and Latino filmmakers than any other film school in the country.
+The University of Texas at Austin is an ideal home base for L-MÁS.
+The university has a strong commitment to providing an outstanding education to the state’s Latino residents, now 41 percent of Texans.
+The Moody College likewise serves the state and the nation through training new generations of Latino media makers and journalists.
+Its Radio-Television-Film Department is one of only a few in the nation that offer an MA or PhD concentration in Latino media studies; it also has graduated more Latina and Latino filmmakers than any other film school in the country.

 Latino Media Arts & Studies is coordinated by faculty in the Moody College's Department of Radio-Television-Film.